aby17x/ethiopian_companies_scraping/README.md

 ## Installation
 Clone the repository and navigate to the project folder:

-git clone https://github.com/abyx17/ethiopian-companies-scraping.git cd ethiopian-companies-scraping
+git clone https://github.com/abyx17/ethiopian_companies_scraping.git cd ethiopian_companies_scraping

 ## Usage
 Run the script with the target Wikipedia URL as an argument: